willstMSFT/microsoft-365-docs/microsoft-365/syntex/create-syntex-model.md

 # [Simple document processing](#tab/simple-document-processing)

-1. Select **Simple document processing**.
+1. Select **Simple document processing model**.

 2. On the **Simple document processing: Details** page, you'll find more information about the model.
 If you want to proceed with using the model, select **Next**.

-3. On the **Create a simple document processing model** page, on right panel, the enter the following information.
+3. On the **Create a simple document processing model** page, on right panel, enter the following information.

     - **Model name** – Enter the name of the model, for example *Service agreement*.